avadheshy/notes/Devops/git.md

+# difference between centerlized and distributed version controll system?
+# what is fork?
+# difference beteen clone and fork
 # git
 Git is a distributed version control system designed to track changes in files, especially code, during software development.
 It allows multiple developers to collaborate on a project, track changes, and manage different versions of the project over time.GitHub is a web-based platform built around Git.
 It provides a place to host Git repositories online, facilitating easier collaboration and project management.
 ## file stages